A. J. Harmon

-A. J. Harmon (born January 5, 1989) is an American football offensive tackle for the Columbus Lions of the National Arena League (NAL).
+A. J. Harmon (born January 5, 1989) is an American former professional football offensive tackle.
 Harmon also played in the National Football League for the Kansas City Chiefs and the Seattle Seahawks in 2014.
 Harmon also played for the Tampa Bay Storm in 2014 as well.
-He played college football for the University of Georgia for two seasons, another season to Alabama State University before transferring to Cumberland University.
+He played college football for the Georgia Bulldogs for two seasons, another season with the Alabama State Hornets before transferring to the Cumberland Phoenix.
 Harmon is a member of Omega Psi Phi fraternity.

 On February 6, 2017, Harmon signed with the Jacksonville Sharks.
 He signed with the Atlanta Havoc for the 2018 season.